jasonhand/twitch/ep06/pt2/README.md

 We didn't specifiy the size of the VM.. so we got what?

 It seems sufficient to handle at least one video chat but how many can it handle before it starts to have problems?
 When running `htop` there are a ton of java errors mentioning `HeapDumpOnOutOfMemoryError`.
 I wonder if a larger machine would also have these errors?
-For each new connection I add (upt to three) I see more and more memory related errors in `htop`.
+For each new connection I add (up to three) I see more and more memory related errors in `htop`.

 Looking deeper: